Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 Step 13 Wiring
 ****************************************************************

-Connect servos according to the numbers. :red:`Note servo ports 0, 1, 14 are not connected to servo.` They are spare.
+Connect servos according to the numbers. :combo:`red font-bolder:Note servo ports 0, 1, 14 are not connected to servo.` They are spare.

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_54.png
     :align: center

 Wiring of Ultrasonic module

 .. note::

-    :red:`Do NOT connect wrongly.
+    :combo:`red font-bolder:Do NOT connect wrongly.
 If you connect 5V to GND, it may damage the ultrasonic module`

 .. image:: ../_static/imgs/Chapter_2_Assemble_Robot/Chapter2_55.png
     :align: center